BaseMax/spreadsheet-work-email-compaign/README.md

 # Outreach CRM Lite

 A client-only, offline-first, template-driven outreach list manager built with pure HTML, CSS, and JavaScript.
-No server, no backend, no dependencies to install — just open `index.html` in a browser and start tracking your email campaigns.
+No server, no backend, no dependencies to install, just open `index.html` in a browser and start tracking your email campaigns.

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Features

-- **Offline-first** — all data is stored in browser `localStorage`, nothing leaves your machine.
+- **Offline-first** - all data is stored in browser `localStorage`, nothing leaves your machine.
-- **Email sequence tracking** — manage up to four stages per contact: initial email, and three follow-ups.
+- **Email sequence tracking** - manage up to four stages per contact: initial email, and three follow-ups.
-- **Template engine** — write reusable email templates with `{{variable}}` placeholders and `{{field | default: "fallback"}}` syntax.
+- **Template engine** - write reusable email templates with `{{variable}}` placeholders and `{{field | default: "fallback"}}` syntax.
-- **Lookup lists** — dropdown values for Industry, Category, Company Size, and Status are fully editable.
+- **Lookup lists** - dropdown values for Industry, Category, Company Size, and Status are fully editable.
-- **Smart filters** — quickly view all contacts, contacts needing action, or overdue contacts.
+- **Smart filters** - quickly view all contacts, contacts needing action, or overdue contacts.
-- **Statistics bar** — at-a-glance counts per status.
+- **Statistics bar** - at-a-glance counts per status.
-- **Export / Import** — export your data as JSON or XLSX; import back from JSON, XLSX, or XLS.
+- **Export / Import** - export your data as JSON or XLSX; import back from JSON, XLSX, or XLS.
-- **Demo data** — one-click sample rows and a reset button for a clean slate.
+- **Demo data** - one-click sample rows and a reset button for a clean slate.
-- **Dark UI** — polished dark theme, no external CSS framework required.
+- **Dark UI** - polished dark theme, no external CSS framework required.

 ## Screenshot

-> Open `index.html` in any modern browser — no build step needed.
+> Open `index.html` in any modern browser - no build step needed.

 ## Getting Started